How to separate first and last names in Excel

 You can write custom functions using VBA.
 These UDFs can manage more advanced tasks and support data cleansing projects.
 User-defined functions handle exceptions and unique name formats, ensuring effective string manipulations.
 This article provides a step-by-step guide on separating first and last names using built-in Excel formulas and custom functions.

-As usual, you can download the practice file containing all examples and source code.
+You can download the practice file containing all examples and source code as usual.
 Using the training material can save time and reduce the learning curve.

 Why is it important to split first and last names in Excel?